JensRantil/jensrantil.github.io/content/posts/2023-05-22_three-team-work-categories.md

 By saying this, he was reminding me that “the product and engineering” shared the same goal; building an awesome product together.
-By having these three categories for team work, I found that product and engineering started working much closer together, with the same goal in mind, focusing on the right thing, at the right time.
+By having these three categories for teamwork, I found that product and engineering started working much closer together, with the same goal in mind, focusing on the right thing, at the right time.